 As the economy shrinks companies may invoke hiring freezes, put a hold on pay increases and even let their staff go to cut costs.
-This creates less job security felt among the masses.
+This creates less job security among the masses.

-It is a vicious cycle, reduced incomes lead to reduced demand, leads to reduced production, and so on.
+It is a vicious cycle, reduced incomes lead to reduced demand, which leads to reduced production, and so on.

 2. Learn from past recessions

 While recessions may vary in duration and causes, they are not a new phenomenon.